 The fine arts are a lively, creative and important part of Davis Academy's curriculum from the youngest ages through Eighth Grade.Click here for a full description of the Fine Arts at Davis.

 The Davis Academy Media Centers are state-of-the art facilities complete with thousands of resources available for student check out.
 Media Center specialists teach students how to navigate the library with information and research skills pertinent to the 21st century learner.
 We encourage the love of reading through interactive programming such as book clubs, Georgia Book Award voting, and events celebrating individuals who have significantly influenced literature.
-With the use of SMARTBoards, blogs and Wikis, and other technology, students are able to collaborate on topics relevant to the Media Center and the center’s objective to support and encourage reading.
+With the use of SMARTBoards, mobile technology, Web 2.0 tools, and other technology in dynamic learning spaces, students are able to collaborate on topics relevant to the Media Center and the center’s objective to support and encourage reading and the thoughtful use of technology.